Izzy Einstein and Moe Smith

 Isidor "Izzy" Einstein (1880–1938) and Moe W. Smith (1887–1960) were United States federal police officers, agents of the U.S. Prohibition Unit, who achieved the most arrests and convictions during the first years of the alcohol prohibition era (1920–1925).
 They were known nationally for successfully shutting down illegal speakeasies and for using disguises in their work.

 They made 4,933 arrests.
 In late 1925, Izzy and Moe were laid off in a reorganization of the bureau of enforcement.
 A report in Time magazine suggested they had attracted more publicity than wanted by the new political appointee heading the bureau, although the press and public loved the team.
 By 1930 both men were working as insurance salesmen.

 Early lives and educations

 Isidor Einstein (sometimes spelled Isadore) was born in 1880 into a Jewish family in the Austro-Hungarian Empire.
 He grew up speaking Yiddish and likely was educated in a yeshiva; he also learned Hungarian, Polish and German, together with a smattering of other European languages.
 Einstein emigrated as a young man to the United States around 1901.

 Moe W. Smith was born about 1887 in New York City.
-As a young man, he was a boxer.
+As a young man, Moe was a boxer for awhile before opening his own cigar shop.
+He was then invited by his good friend Izzy to become his partner in prohibition.
+Moe married a Jewish native from Bohemia named Sadie Strauch, they had one daughter named Estelle in 1925..